 Kim Soenen, 7th & 8th Grade Math

 Kim Soenen received her undergraduate degree in Management Information Systems from the University of Notre Dame, as well as a second major in French.
-The received her Master of Arts in Teaching from the University of Iowa.
-Kim obtains her graduate certificate in Mathematics 5-8.
-Her additional graduate coursework includes differentiated instruction, classroom management, brain-based learning and diversity education.
+She received her Masters of Arts in Teaching from the University of Iowa.
+Kim earned a Graduate Certificate in Middle School Mathematics 5-8 from Walden University.
+Her additional coursework includes Mindset Mathematics, differentiated instruction, classroom management, brain based learning, and differentiated instruction.

 Mrs. Soenen has always been happiest and most fulfilled when she’s teaching and believes that it is her responsibility as an educator to nurture and teach the whole child.
 Besides teaching math to her students, she also feels she needs to help students in their journey towards becoming responsible, productive and faithful young men and women.
 She feels that teachers must first establish strong relationships with students in order to teach effectively, and that they must meet students where they are in order to help them move forward to reach their own potential.
 She believes all children are capable of achieving excellence, but each child will do that in a different way.
 Mrs. Soenen wants to make sure all students are respected and accepted in her classroom, and hopes that all of her students will feel safe asking questions and asking for help, whether it’s for academic reasons or personal reasons.

 Mrs. Soenen is excited to be part of a Catholic school and loves to combine her passion for teaching with her love of the Church.
 When she’s not teaching at Saint Ambrose, Mrs. Soenen loves to run and be outside with her children.
 She enjoys reading, especially about the Catholic faith.
 She also is interested in healthy eating and living and likes to discuss the importance of a healthy and balanced lifestyle with her students.
 She loves to do service projects, especially ones she can do with her family.